 Through of a series of topical sessions and field experiences, student fellows will use Baltimore as a case study to explore the history of urbanization in the United States and its effect on the environment.
 Fellows will then take a deep dive into concepts like climate change, water pollution, waste management and air quality, and make connections between the health and environment within Baltimore City and the health and wellbeing of its residents.

 Fellows will use the knowledge that they gain throughout the fall to design community science programs and community action projects that will focus on developing a solution for one of the challenges they discussed during their topical sessions.
-Fellows will partner with local non-profit organizations to create a large-scale public art installation designed to both beautify communities and educate Baltimore City residents on how they can help improve the health of their neighbors and our city environment.
+Fellows will partner with local non-profit organizations to create a large-scale public art installation designed to both beautify the community and educate Baltimore City residents on how they can help improve the health of their neighborhood--and their neighbors.